ColtonAarts/AntiVaxTwitter/README.md

 # AntiVaxTwitter
 Tweets used for classification of anti and pro vax

-The file contains all the tweets that were used in creation of the classifiers described in the paper that have not been deleted from Twitter.
-The file is seperated into two columns using a "~".
-The first column is the TweetId and the second is the label that the Tweet was given.
-As it is against Twitters terms and conditions to share the text these IDs will suffice.
-However, some of the original training data has been removed from Twitter and is no longer accessable.
+The training files contain all the tweets used to create the classifer that have not been deleted from Twitter.
+They have the tweet id and the label. -1 is anti vax, 1 is pro vax and 0 is neutral.
+The other file contains all the tweet ids used for the clustering.